bluelight773/tf_object_detector/README.md

 6. Clone tensorflow models directory into the repo root:

     `git clone github.com/tensorflow/models.git`
 7. Install Protobuf Compiler.
-You may want to ensure that you're installing the latest version to avoid issues later on.
+At the time of this writing, Protobuf Compiler version 3.5.1 was used, which works well with the other library versions specified in `requirements.txt`.
+If you use the latest library versions, then you'll likely want to ensure you also use the latest Protobuf Compiler.
     ```
     wget https://github.com/google/protobuf/releases/download/v3.5.1/protoc-3.5.1-linux-x86_64.zip
     unzip protoc-3.5.1-linux-x86_64.zip -d protoc3